shiy9/4156_F23_Project/README.md

 file (`pom.xml`) and prompt to configure Maven at the bottom right corner.
 Click the button to configure Maven.
   - Alternatively, run `mvn clean install` to install all needed dependencies to run the project (although the IDE configuration has always worked for our team).
+- Due to security concerns, we have replaced database link, username, password, and google maps API key with environment variables.
+Follow the instructions below to run the service locally.
-- To start the application and run Postman requests, start the `ImsApplication` on the top right corner of the IDE, which will start running the server at `http://localhost:8001`.
+- To start the application and run Postman requests, edit the `ImsApplication` run configuration in IntelliJ to include `TOKENSECRETKEY`, `DBLINK`, `DBUSERNAME`, `DBPASSWORD`, and `GMAPSAPIKEY` as environment variable keys.
+The exact values will be provided before the demo session.
+Then, start the `ImsApplication` on the top right corner of the IDE, which will start running the server at `http://localhost:8001`.
   - Alternatively, right click on `ims/src/main/java/com/ims/ImsApplication.java` and click the run button.